How We Help Your Family

 There are multiple benefits to this structure.
 As noted, there are no surprises.
 Additionally, this method encourages open discussions between you and our team as you don’t have to worry about being nickeled and dimed for every question or email.

-Worley Elder Law offers complimentary initial consultations to discuss your details and determine if we can assist with your case.
+Worley Elder Law offers complimentary initial consultations for estate planning to discuss your details and determine if we can assist with your case.
 These appointments are scheduled for 1 hour.
 During this time, we’ll discuss the basic applicable rules and laws concerning your specific needs and will offer options and recommendations on how to proceed.